surjit/jpauli.github.io/_carew/posts/2015-03-24-zoom-on-php-objects.md

 Huge isn't it ?
 Its size, assuming an LP64 platform, is **568 bytes**.

->> Everytime PHP needs to declare a class, it must allocate a zend_class_entry, and that will raise its memory heap usage of barely half a kilobyte, just for the class structure, not talking about everything behind it.
+>> Everytime PHP needs to declare a class, it must allocate a *zend_class_entry*, and that will raise its memory heap usage of barely half a kilobyte, just for the class structure, not talking about everything behind it.

 And of course that is not finished, because like you can see, this zend_class_entry structure is full of pointers, that need to be allocated.